markalfred/Santeria/README.md

 - - -

-The Santeria command can be mapped to any key.
+The `santeria` command can be mapped to any key.

 ```
 { "keys": ["f1"], "command": "santeria" }